 Twitter:They have an active Twitter account with around 8000 followers.
-They do 20 to 23 tweets a week and have no promoted tweets.
+They do 20+ tweets a week and have no promoted tweets.
 They tweet about a wide array of topics ranging from their projects to the general industry based news.
 In spite of these, engagement is low on tweets.

 Facebook: They have an active page with around 100000 followers.
-All the posts are organic and the engagement is really good.
-They have very interesting posts, like customer testimonials and event invites.
+The engagement is good, highlighting the use of promoted posts.
+Their content includes customer testimonials and event invites.

-LinkedIn: They are very active on LinkedIn and they have around 47000 followers.
-There is a good number of engaging posts.
-However, they post the same content in all the channels.
-Below is a recent post about demonetisation having a good response.
+LinkedIn: They are very active on LinkedIn and have around 47000 followers.
+Below is a recent post about demonetisation, which received a good response

-Youtube: They have 720+ subscribers with not so engaging videos, yet they are active.
+Youtube: They have 720+ subscribers with not-so-engaging videos

 Google+: Their Google+ account is active having 35 followers.